On Separate Normalization in Self-supervised Transformers: Abstract

 \section{Abstract}

 Self-supervised training methods for transformers have demonstrated remarkable performance across various domains.
-Previous transformer-based models, such as masked autoencoders (MAE), typically utilize a single normalization layer for both the $\mathrm{[CLS]}$ symbol and the tokens.
-We propose in this paper a simple modification that employs separate normalization layers for the tokens and the [CLS] symbol to better capture their distinct characteristics and enhance downstream task performance.
-Our method aims to alleviate the potential negative effects of using the same normalization statistics for both token types, which may not be optimally aligned with their individual roles.
-We empirically show that by utilizing a separate normalization layer, the $\mathrm{[CLS]}$ embeddings can better encode the global contextual information and are distributed more uniformly in its anisotropic space.
-When replacing the conventional normalization layer with the two separate layers, we observe an average 2.7\% performance improvement over the image, natural language, and graph domains.
+Previous transformer-based models, such as masked autoencoders (MAE), typically utilize a single normalization layer for both the class token $\mathrm{[CLS]}$ and the tokens.
+We propose in this paper a new yet simple normalization method that separately normalizes embedding vectors respectively corresponding to normal tokens and the $\mathrm{[CLS]}$ token, in order to better capture their distinct characteristics and enhance downstream task performance.
+Our empirical study shows that the $\mathrm{[CLS]}$ embeddings learned with our separate normalization layer better encode the global contextual information and are distributed more uniformly in its anisotropic space.
+When the conventional normalization layer is replaced with a separate normalization layer, we observe an average 2.7\% performance improvement in learning tasks from the image, natural language, and graph domains.